nvpro-samples/vk_gaussian_splatting/doc/ray_tracing_3d_gaussians.md

 rayDirection = finalRayDir;
 ```

-This method calculates a new ray origin and direction to simulate the blur effect due to depth of field, by perturbing the ray direction based on the aperture size and focal distance.
+This method calculates a new ray origin and direction to simulate the blur effect due to depth of field, by perturbing the ray direction based on the aperture size and focus distance.
 The random aperture position is generated using a combination of cosine and sine functions to ensure a uniform distribution within the aperture.

 ![Raytracing depth of field, accumulating hundred sample frames](./raytracing_dof_hundred_frames.png)
 *Raytracing depth of field, accumulating hundred sample frames*